• Skip to primary navigation

 Women’s Review of Books is an independent newsletter about books written by women and was founded in 1976.

-They are dedicated to reviewing contemporary novels of distinction and welcome all genres including literary fiction, mystery, romance, science-fiction/fantasy/horror/magical realism, young adult fiction, and biography/memoir.
+They are dedicated to reviewing contemporary novels of distinction and welcome all genres, including literary fiction, graphic novels, mystery, romance, science-fiction/fantasy/horror/magical realism, young adult fiction, and biography/memoir.

-Pay rates for Women’s Review of Books vary depending on the length of the review (normally $50), but they pay within 30 days after your review has been accepted.
+Pay rates vary depending on the length of the book review (normally $50), but they pay within 30 days after your review has been accepted.

-Kirkus Media offers paid reviews for people in exchange for a link back to their site.
+For book reviewers, Kirkus offers paid reviews for people in exchange for a link back to their site.

-The reviews on Kirkus Media must not exceed 500 words and should be submitted within 1-2 months of the book’s publication date, or as soon as possible after purchase.
+Reviewing books on Kirkus Media doesn’t exceed 500 words and should be submitted within 1-2 months of the book’s publication date, or as soon as possible after purchase.

-Please note that they don’t accept self-published books.
+Please note that they don’t accept self-published books, so the content you read may be shorter than on other sites.

 Pay: $200 – $1,000 per book review